cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 This instance of Prio3 allows for estimating the distribution of some quantity by computing a simple histogram.
 Each measurement increments one histogram bucket, out of a set of fixed buckets.
+(Bucket indexing begins at `0`.)
 For example, the buckets might quantize the real numbers, and each measurement would report the bucket that the corresponding client's real-numbered value falls into.
 The aggregate result counts the number of measurements in each bucket.

 This instance of Prio3 uses PrgSha3 ({{prg-sha3}}) as its PRG.
 Its validity circuit, denoted `Histogram`, uses `Field128` ({{fields}}) as its finite field.